Lab Values and Policies

 We believe that open policies and expectations promote a more equitable and inclusive laboratory environment.
 This “Lab Values and Policies” is a living document designed to provide guidelines for conduct for the PI, postdocs, PhD students, lab managers, and collaborators who make up the Brook Lab.

-In Chicago, the land on which we gather, inhabit, work, and live represents the original homeland and traditional territory of the Kiikaapoi (Kickapoo), Peoria, Bodéwadmiakiwen (Potawatomi), Kaskaskia, and Myaamia people.
+In Berkeley, the land on which we gather, inhabit, work, and live represents the original homeland and traditional territory of the xučyun (Huichin), the original landscape of the Chochenyo speaking Ohlone people.
 We recognize the Indigenous peoples as original stewards of this land and all the relatives within it.
 These lands continue to be embedded with the rich histories and struggles for the survival of each nation.
-Chicago’s founding came at a dire cost to Native Nations and peoples whose land this University was built upon.
+Berkeley’s founding came at a dire cost to Native Nations and peoples whose land this University was built upon.
 This acknowledgment is the education and inclusion we must practice in recognizing our institutional history, responsibility, and commitment.
+Read more on the UC Berkeley Centers for Educational Justice and Community Engagement website.

 In Madagascar, where we conduct the bulk of our field work, the land represents the original homeland of the Malagasy people, who arrived to the island around 2000 BCE, traveling from modern-day Indonesian and shortly after from Africa.
 Today, Madagascar is home to 18 distinct ethnic subgroups, who speak varying dialects of Malagasy and inhabit different regions of the country.
 The Brook lab members from the Global North, in particular, humbly recognize that field work in Madagascar would not be possible without the support, contributions, and sacrifice of both historical and modern-day Malagasy.
 We affirm our commitment to scientific capacity building, development, and equitable attribution of scientific credit to the original stewards of the land in which we work.

 A weekly hour-long lab meeting forms the core of our laboratory culture.
-We hold these meetings as video conferences to facilitate equal partnership with our colleagues who are not based in Chicago, most particularly those who are based in Madagascar.
-We set the calendar for lab meeting on a quarterly basis, with different lab members taking turns leading each session.
-We open each quarter with a lab meeting dedicated to discussions and readings surrounding issues related to Diversity, Equity, and Inclusion (DEI).
+We hold these meetings as video conferences to facilitate equal partnership with our colleagues who are not based in Berkeley, most particularly those who are based in Madagascar.
+We set the calendar for lab meeting on a semesterly basis, with different lab members taking turns leading each session.
+We open each semester with a lab meeting dedicated to discussions and readings surrounding issues related to Diversity, Equity, and Inclusion (DEI).

 After our inaugural DEI meeting, we alternate between weeks focused on “Research Updates” and “Science Lessons.”
 Prior to the central topic of the day, all lab meetings open with individual updates where each lab member shares one positive result from the week, one frustration, and one topic of anticipation for future weeks.